-Assessment criteria, Danish acquisition Students grades will be made up of marks from the following criteria Criterion A Comprehending spoken and visual texts Maximum 8 Criterion B Comprehending written and visual texts Maximum 8 Criterion C Communicating in response to spoken and/or written and/or visual text Maximum 8 Criterion D Using language in spoken and/or written form Maximum 8
+Assessment criteria, Danish acquisition Students grades will be made up of marks from the following criteria

+Criterion A Listening Maximum 8

+Criterion B Reading Maximum 8

+Criterion C Speaking Maximum 8

+Criterion D Writing Maximum 8

 Each topic will be finalized with major assessment tasks addressing the relevant Assessment Criteria for Danish Language Acquisition.
 Students will be given detailed information about the specific tasks, due dates, expectations, and which criteria are being marked for each assessment task.